Murkantilism/Chromacore/README.md

 Chromacore is a 2D musical platformer set in a dark, black & white world that progressively becomes more colorful and happy through successful gameplay.

-Positive audiovisual feedback rewards players for successul gameplay, while negative feedback is non-existent.
+Positive audiovisual feedback rewards players for successful gameplay, while negative feedback is non-existent.

 ## Playable Game